anthill/6element/user_research/Trashes/trash_recyclingCenter.md

 * "Point d'apport volontaire" (**PAV**): sorting point (*=borne de tri*).
 There are also cities which don't pick unrecycling trashes but place some public recycling bins (*in order to have less unrecycling trashes?*)
 * Recycling centers

-**Bulky systems** (*=encombrants*) are not included in this organization because it doesn't always depend on cities.
+**"Encombrants" collection** is not included in this organization because it doesn't always depend on cities.
 Trashes from bulky system have the same destiny if they are collected by the collectivity.
 Otherwise, they are usually not recycled but directly burned or burried.
 [LV's I]

+This schema is about trashes collected in **bulky bins in RC**:
 ![Bulky](../Pictures/bulky.png)

-**Compost** is currently not collected separately from the others trashes.
+**Compost** is currently not collected appart from the others trashes.
 [LV's I]
 * *Personal consideration : That's too bad,  Idea of a new project about compost collection?*

-(It is not the same organization/distribution in the entire country [LV's I])

-Ustom carries on **recycling centers and trashes' collection** [Delphine's Interview]:
+Ustom deals with **recycling centers and trashes' collection** [Delphine's Interview]:
 * In order to sort their trashes, it has been 2 years that Ustom makes **people pay for household waste** depending on their weight.
 People have thrown out less recycling trashes inside non-recycling bins since that decision.
-* There are **12,000 tones of household** trashes in 2014 against **14,000 tones of recycling** trashes whearas household used to be superior before the motivational tax
+* There are **12,000 tones of household trashes** in 2014 against **14,000 tones of recyclable trashes** *(whearas household used to be superior before the motivational tax)*

 The **rush hour** of Ustom's RC are at 10 am and 3 pm [D's I]